- Summer Term

 Wilderness expeditions are the backbone of the HMI Semester

-At HMI, wilderness expeditions are our medium for effecting personal grown in students.
+At HMI, wilderness expeditions are our medium for effecting personal growth in students.
 We spend a total of five weeks in the mountains of Colorado and canyons of Utah over the course of the semester on two or three wilderness expeditions.
 Early expeditions focus on building a foundation of wilderness, risk management, and leadership skills.
 As the semester progresses, students are given more autonomy, working up to the point where they are able to travel and make decisions independently of instructors.
 Small expedition groups of 8-10 students and 3-4 instructors guarantee a powerful community and team dynamic.
 And the wilderness offers a chance for our students to unplug from technology and the typical stresses of high school life while connecting with their peers and instructors and reflecting on their home that they have–for now–left behind.

 No previous outdoor experience is required to participate in HMI.
 We welcome students of all skill levels, from the expert outdoorsperson to the novice who has never spent a night in the woods.
 Most important is a willingness to try new things and an excitement about stepping outside of one’s comfort zone.